Every child has the right to quality education and learning.

-An estimated 93 million children worldwide live with disabilities.
+There are an estimated 240 million children with disabilities worldwide.
 Like all children, children with disabilities have ambitions and dreams for their futures.
 Like all children, they need quality education to develop their skills and realize their full potential.

 Yet, children with disabilities are often overlooked in policymaking, limiting their access to education and their ability to participate in social, economic and political life.
 Worldwide, these children are among the most likely to be out of school.
 They face persistent barriers to education stemming from discrimination, stigma and the routine failure of decision makers to incorporate disability in school services.

 Disability is one of the most serious barriers to education across the globe.

 Robbed of their right to learn, children with disabilities are often denied the chance to take part in their communities, the workforce and the decisions that most affect them.

 Inclusive education is the most effective way to give all children a fair chance to go to school, learn and develop the skills they need to thrive.

 Inclusive education means all children in the same classrooms, in the same schools.
 It means real learning opportunities for groups who have traditionally been excluded – not only children with disabilities, but speakers of minority languages too.

 Inclusive systems value the unique contributions students of all backgrounds bring to the classroom and allow diverse groups to grow side by side, to the benefit of all.